Charles Peace: Dyson's murder

-In the meantime, Peace had developed an obsessive interest in Dyson's wife, though it was never established how far she may have returned his feelings.
+In the meantime, Peace had developed an obsessive interest in Dyson's wife Katherine, though it was never established how far she may have returned his feelings.
 In June 1876, Dyson threw a card into the garden of Peace's house, reading: "Charles Peace is requested not to interfere with my family."

-On 1 July, Peace approached Mrs Dyson and threatened to blow out her brains and those of her husband.
+On 1 July, Peace approached Katherine and allegedly threatened to 'blow out her brains and those of her husband'.
 Dyson took out a summons against Peace, and moved to a different suburb, Banner Cross.
-On their first day in the new house, 29 November, Mrs Dyson was accosted by Peace, who said "You see, I am here to annoy you, and I'll annoy you wherever you go."
+On their first day in the new house, 29 November, Katherine was accosted by Peace, who said "You see, I am here to annoy you, and I'll annoy you wherever you go."

-That evening, a little after eight o'clock, Peace observed Mrs Dyson coming out from her back door and entering a nearby outhouse.
+That evening, a little after eight o'clock, Peace observed Katherine coming out from her back door and entering the outside toilet.
 When she duly emerged, he confronted her with a revolver, shouting "Speak or I'll fire."
 In terror, she retreated to the outhouse, and her husband came out to investigate.
 Peace fled down the passage, where Dyson followed him.
 Peace fired twice at Dyson, the second shot passing fatally through his temple.
-As Mrs Dyson cried "Murder!", Peace escaped and made his way by train to Hull, where his wife kept an eating-house.
+As Katherine cried "Murder!", Peace escaped and made his way by train to Hull, where his wife kept an eating-house.

 On the run

 There was an immediate hue and cry, with a price of £100 on his head.
 The police issued an inaccurate description that had to be altered.
 Peace was changing his appearance, concealing his missing finger with a prosthetic arm, and moving around the country to try to avoid detection.
-In Nottingham, he met Mrs Sue Thompson, who became his mistress—but eventually betrayed his whereabouts to the police (who denied her the £100 reward on the grounds that her evidence did not lead directly to Peace's conviction).
+In Nottingham, he met Mrs Sue Thompson, who became his mistress.
+(Sue Thompson ultimately betrayed Peace's whereabouts to the police, who however denied her the £100 reward on the grounds that her evidence did not lead directly to Peace's conviction).
 In early 1877, they moved to London, where Peace felt safer from arrest.
 He sent for his wife and son, Willie, to join him in Peckham.

 Among his favourite hunting-grounds was the affluent suburb of Blackheath, where a rash of burglaries was noted with alarm.
 It was here that Peace was finally caught.
-On 10 October 1878, at about 2 am, a Constable Robinson saw a light appear suddenly in a window at the back of a house in St John's Park.
-With two colleagues, he approached the house and they rang the bell.
+On 10 October 1878, at about 2 am, Constable Edward Robinson saw a light appear suddenly in a window at the back of a house in St John's Park.
+He and his colleague Constable William Girling waited at the back window while their colleague Sergeant Charles Brown rang the bell and knocked on the front door.
 Peace tried to escape through the garden, and fired four shots at Robinson, who closed on him and managed to hold him, even though a fifth shot had passed through his arm.